 At CUNY School of Law, the contiguous geographic perimeter of the main campus is observed on a 24-hour basis by members of the Public Safety staff and contract security guards.
-Public Safety Officers are sworn law enforcement/NYS Peace Officers under Criminal Procedure Law 2.10, subsection 79 and have the power to make arrests in compliance with New York State Criminal Procedure Law.
-Public Safety Peace Officers receive training in accordance with the New Yok State Division of Criminal Justice Services (NYS DCJS) training requirements for Public Safety Officers.
+The patrol jurisdiction is the building proper, up to and including the beginning of the public property line.
+Public Safety Officers are sworn law enforcement/NYS Peace Officers under Criminal Procedure Law 2.10, subsection 79, and have the power to make arrests in compliance with New York State Criminal Procedure Law.
+Public Safety Peace Officers receive training in accordance with the New York State Division of Criminal Justice Services (NYS DCJS) training requirements for Public Safety Officers.
 Officers also participate in continual in-service training to maintain state compliance.
 At CUNY School of Law, incidents of a criminal nature that are reported to a member of the department staff are referred, with the complainant's consent when appropriate, to the New York City Police Department.
 The Public Safety Department conducts administrative investigations involving CUNY policies, rules and regulations.
 These investigations may involve students, staff, and visitors on college property.
 Appropriate referrals necessitating further review and action may be made to the Student Affairs and/or Human Resources.

-The Department consists of 1 Public Safety Director, 1 Campus Peace Officer and 10 uniformed contract security officers assigned to patrol the campus.
+The department consists of 1 Public Safety Director, 1 Campus Peace Officer and 10 uniformed contract security officers assigned to patrol the building.
 Contract security officers are licensed by the State of New York and have arrest powers equivalent to ordinary citizens.
+They are not employees of the college or the State of New York.